jaspervdj/jaspervdj/posts/2011-07-10-text-utf8-initial-results.markdown

 ## What's next

 There's still lots of work to be done.
-In the next blogpost, I hope to talk about reduced memory usage and it's implications.
+In the next blogpost, I hope to talk about reduced memory usage and its implications.